Addressing Acute Malnutrition

 World Vision is piloting the innovative Mother-led MUAC approach in Mauritania.
 Learn more!

 World Vision developed and deployed an mHealth application (app) for acute malnutrition in over 100 health facilities across five countries: Afghanistan, Niger, Chad, Mali, and Kenya.
 Along with implementing partners Save the Children and International Medical Corps, an evaluation of the CMAM mHealth app in Niger, Chad, Mali and Kenya was completed in FY16.
 Developing inter-operability between the government health management information system (HMIS) and the mobile app is the next step.
-Learn more about World Vision's work in mHealth!
+Learn more about this innovative m-Health app and about World Vision's work in mHealth!

 Community-Based Management of Acute Malnutrition (2006–present)